hl7dk/dk-core/input/pagecontent/StructureDefinition-dk-core-patient-intro.md

 </Patient>
  ```

 Use of this label should be interpreted according to the law, rouhgly meaning that only personnel using systems in public/official affairs are allowed to see name and address for the patient/citizen.

+### Unknown values or Absent values
+There may be scenarios where it is not possible to supply all values as required by this profile.
+For such cases it is possible to specify a Data Absent Reason ([DAR](https://hl7.org/fhir/R4/extension-data-absent-reason.html)) extension which enables data fields to be supplied where data is not available.
+An example of this can be seen [here](./Patient-ukendt.html).
+The use of DAR is not restricted to the patient profile.